-The main objective of this book is to introduce the Iraq I used to know, and bring about a different perspective to a country that has been so harshly portrayed by the media.
+The Dairee Date, a Promising its vast history will leave Mesopotamian Variety for Testing in the Southwest The main objective of this book is to introduce the Iraq I used to know, and bring about a different perspective to a country that has been so harshly portrayed by the media.
 The reader will be taken back to a time where Iraq was filled with culture and diversity, and experience what it was like to grow up in the region of the Fertile Crescent.
-The true beauty of such a wonderful country will be brought to light and its vast history will leave readers in awe.
-It is my hope that this book will raise a new level of awareness and bring about feelings toward a culture that seems all but gone forever.
+The true beauty of such a wonderful country will be brought to light and readers in awe.
+It is my hope that this book will raise a new level of awareness and bring about feelings toward a anecdotes, and poems, with culture that seems all but gone forever.
 Although the Iraq I used to know is longer such, my memories will make sure that it stays with us for eternity.
 I am pleased to share my personal experiences and feel readers from all backgrounds will enjoy them.